Canadian Space Milestones

 The Institute of Space and Terrestrial Science (ISTS) is inaugurated at York University as one of Ontario's Centres of Excellence.
 ISTS is renamed Centre for Research in Earth and Space Technology (CRESTech), September 24, 1997.

-With Spar Aerospace Limited confirmed as industrial prime contractor, Canada invests $1185 million until year 2000 in a contribution to the Space Station, the Mobile Servicing System.
+With Spar Aerospace Limited (now MacDonald, Dettwiler and Associates Ltd. [MDA]), confirmed as the industrial prime contractor, Canada invests $1.19 billion until the year 2000 as its contribution to the Space Station, the Mobile Servicing System.

 After a hiatus of nearly three years, Shuttle Discovery lifts off into the Florida sky for mission STS-26R, a mission to deploy a TDRS relay satellite.
 During this five-day mission, a Canadian fluid experiment, designed by Dr. Don Brooks of the University of British Columbia, is activated and monitored by astronaut George D. Nelson.